 Trails and Sanctuaries Perfect for Bird Watching in Michigan

-Guest bloggers Mallory King of the Michigan Audubon Society and Mike Norton, a long-time Traverse City-based travel writer, share their lists of favorite bird watching trails and sanctuaries in Michigan perfect for an afternoon well spent among nature.
+Guest bloggers Mallory King of the Michigan Audubon Society and Mike Norton, a long-time Traverse City-based travel writer, share their list of favorite bird watching trails and sanctuaries in Michigan perfect for an afternoon well-spent among nature.

 Where birds flock – and you should too:

 The trail includes more than 27 birding sites, including 123 miles from Manistee to Traverse City along the scenic M-22 highway and Lake Michigan shoreline where more than 250 bird species can be observed.
 The trail also includes the jackpine planes near Grayling and Mio, summer home of the endangered and reclusive Kirtland's Warbler.
 Birders come from across the United States and the world to see this elusive bird, and Michigan Audubon offers free Kirtland’s Warbler tours from mid-May to early July.

 This trail covers 150 miles in the Upper Peninsula from the Seney National Wildlife Refuge to Whitefish Point; you can observe over 300 bird species here.

 Located entirely on Lake Michigan’s largest island, this trail encompasses over 100 miles of road and 12,000 acres of natural habitat; more than 250 bird species can be spotted on this adventurous trail accessible from the mainland via the Beaver Island Boat Company.

 This trail takes travelers for 142 miles along the Lake Huron shoreline from Port Crescent State Park to Tawas Point State Park, and it offers potential viewing of some 200 bird species and an abundance of quaint Michigan shoreline towns.